 - 8 Simple Ways to Increase SEO Leads to Your Website

-In order for the rest of this post to be helpful at all, we must start with this simple truth.
-Your website is not about you, it’s about your visitors.
+In order for the rest of this post to be helpful, we must start with this simple truth.
+Your website is not about you.
+It’s about your visitors.
 Too many businesses center their websites strictly around promoting their company and forget that the average visitor is not as interested in the company as they are in finding a solution to their problem.

 Table of Contents